 Two actors, one from TV the other films, have tiny roles but do not do the same job.
 Donald Sutherland plays “Jack Pellit,” who is Sudeikis’ good boss, and Bob Newhart plays “Lou Sherman,” who becomes Bateman’s new boss at the end.

 “Horrible Bosses” was the 23rd ranked film at the domestic box office in 2011 with $117.5 million in ticket sales, according to Box Office Mojo.
 “Horrible Bosses” made $209.6 million worldwide on a budget of approximately $37 million, according to Wiki.
 The top two films were, in order, “Harry Potter and the Deathly Hollows: Part 2” with $381 million and “Transformers: Dark of the Moon” with $352.3 million.
 The year’s top-ranked crude comedy was “The Hangover Part II” with $254.4 million for fourth place.
-Here are the other two films from 2011 that I’ve reviewed on this blog:
+Here are the other two films from 2011 that I’ve reviewed:

 - “Just Go With It” (hilarious Sandler) – click here for my review